Ovarian Cancer Biomarkers Research Group

 Research Group Head

-– Development of novel therapies for ovarian cancer treatment
+- Novel therapies for ovarian cancer management

-– Identifying biomarkers for improved diagnosis of ovarian cancer
+- Diagnostic development for ovarian cancer

 Cheasley D, Wakefield M, Ryland G, Allan P, Alsop K, Amarasinghe K, Ananda S, Anglesio M, Au-Yeung G, Böhm M, Bowtell D, Brand A, Chenevix-Trench G, Christie M, Chiew Y-E, Churchman M, DeFazio A, Demeo R, Dudley R, Fairweather N, Fedele C, Fereday S, Fox S, Gilks CB, Gourley C, Hacker N, Hadley A, Hendley J, Ho G-Y, Hughes S, Huntsman D, Hunter S, Jobling T, Kaufmann S, Kalli K, Kennedy C, Köbel M, Le Page C, Li J, Lupat R, McNally O, McAlpine J, Mes-Masson AM, Mileshkin L, Provencher D, Pyman J, Rahimi K, Rowley S, Salazar C, Samimi G, Saunders H, Semple T, Sharma R, Sharpe A, Stephens AN, Thio N, da Cunha Torres M, Traficante N, Xing Z, Zethoven M, Antill Y, Scott C, Campbell I, Gorringe K (2019) The Molecular Origin and Taxonomy of Mucinous Ovarian Carcinoma.
 Nature Comms (in press)